egoist/vbuild.js.org/docs/config.md

 alias|undefined|Add resolve alias
-resolve|undefined|Resolve dependencies in ./src path or a custom path target|webpack target|eg: node vendor|['vue']|Split modules or files in a single vendor thunk, for better caching config|`./vue.config.js(on)`|Path to config file, set to `false` to disable it
+resolve|undefined|Resolve dependencies in ./src path or a custom path target|webpack target|eg: node vendor|['vue']|Split modules or files in a single vendor chunk, for better caching config|`./vue.config.js(on)`|Path to config file, set to `false` to disable it

 ## Production options